testc1/hello-world/README.md

 this is my first changs to my first hello world progect dev,i just want to test something to see how it different to the master progect branch ,then i will pull some request to the master .let us go!

+this is my second time to change the hello world progect ,i handle it by myself ,i hope i will success